kircherlab/CADD-SV/README.md

 ### Conda

 The pipeline depends on [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow management system that wraps up all scripts and runs them highly automated, in various environments (workstations, clusters, grid, or cloud).
-Further, we use Conda as software/dependency managment tool.
+Further, we use Conda as software/dependency management tool.
 Conda can install snakemake and all neccessary software with its dependencies automatically.
-Conda installation guidlines can be found here:
+Conda installation guidelines can be found here:

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html